-Since so many of my viewers come here I felt it was important to place some key info on this page.
+Since so many of my readers come here I felt it was important to place some key info on this page.
 In my years of

 working in the field of addiction recovery I have been privy to all of the various schools of thought regarding various